LucioBenzor/LucioBenzor.github.io/_posts/2019-03-26-Making-Bots.md

 I have the Lydia Davis bot in mind that I still need to figure how to work.
 Stored quotes in dictionaries?
 Hosting them in a Dropbox file as one other programmer did?

+This twitter bot can be found on [twitter](https://twitter.com/PabloAndDaisy)